 Building a protocol MCP server taught me the importance of separating concerns:

 This pattern lets you swap out protocol implementations without touching the MCP logic.
 Want to add support for Finger protocol?
-Just implement the trait.
+Define its result models and a client that returns them—the MCP layer just serializes whichever result comes back.

 Async-First Architecture